emqx/cloud-docs/en_US/data_integration/azure_event_hubs.md

     For more information about using the Kafka CLI, see [Use the Kafka CLI to Send and Receive Messages to/from Azure Event Hubs for Apache Kafka Ecosystem](https://github.com/Azure/azure-event-hubs-for-kafka/tree/master/quickstart/kafka-cli).

-3. View operational data in the EMQX Cloud console.
+3. View operational data in the EMQX Platform console.
 Click the rule ID in the rule list, and you can see the statistics of the rule and the statistics of all actions under this rule.